marvinh/StackExchangeDSPPolyphase/README.md

 Example Usage:

-float srcRatio = 8.0 will pitch down by factor of 8 1.0/8 will pitch UP by factor of rate try different values Change the file names to your folder paths.
+float srcRatio = 8.0 will pitch down by factor of 8 float srcRatio = 1.0/8 will pitch UP by factor of 8 Try different values and remember to change the file names to your folder paths.